A New Perspective on Precision and Recall for Generative Models: Theoretical Consistency Guarantees

 \section{Theoretical Consistency Guarantees}

-In this section, we will first be formally proving asymptotic convergence of our kNN based method.
-Secondly we will study non asymptotic convergence results for our KDE method.
-The second result highlights the curse of dimensionality as the upper bound depends exponentially on the dimension.
+In this section, we will first prove asymptotic consistency of our kNN-based estimator.
+Then we will turn to establishing non-asymptotic consistency results for our KDE-based estimator.
+The second result highlights the curse of dimensionality as the upper-bound depends exponentially on the dimension.
 These convergence analysis go way further than the ones in the relevant literature which includes examples where metrics are not even consistent.